sedici/docker4drupal/how_to_use.md

 # How to use Docker4Drupal with custom codebase
-This explanation is intended for those Drupal installation based in custom source code.
-For this, its going to be required a database dump and a source code directory (generated with the [drush archive-dump](https://drushcommands.com/drush-8x/core/archive-dump/)) command.
+This explanation is intended for those Drupal installation based in [custom source code](https://wodby.com/docs/stacks/drupal/local/#mount-my-codebase).
+For this, its going to be required a database dump and a source code directory (generated with the [drush archive-dump](https://drushcommands.com/drush-8x/core/archive-dump/) command).

 > The 'drush archive-dump' does a _backup your code, files, and database into a single file_, a compressed *.tgz* file.
-This .tgz file mainly contains (1) a directory with the Drupal instance source code (containing **"web/"** directory), (2) a SQL file with a database dump.
+This .tgz file mainly contains (1) a directory with the Drupal instance source code (containing the content from the **"/var/www/html/web/"** directory in server), (2) a SQL file with a database dump.

 Let's call the dumpfile as $DRUPAL_DMP.